Results

 Approach

-Developed a national advertising campaign for the 2008 presidential election that put a human face on the chronic disease crisis.
+Contributed to a national advertising campaign for the 2008 presidential election, leading the development of the flagship television ad that put a human face on the chronic disease crisis.
 The ad was designed to move the issue from a policy footnote to a voting consideration by connecting the personal realities of chronic disease to the political moment.
 The campaign challenged candidates from both parties to make chronic disease a priority in their health care platforms.

 Scope